wallarm/product-documentation/docs/latest/user-guides/settings/account.md

 You can use Google Authenticator (or similar apps supporting TOTP) to enable two-factor authentication.

 !!! info "Unavailable if using SSO"
-    If you are using the SSO authentication, you cannot enable the two-factor authentication.
+    If you are using the SSO authentication, the two-factor authentication cannot be enabled.
 The **Two-factor authentication** section will be unavailable.

 1. Install the *Google Authenticator* app ([Android][link-2fa-android-app], [iOS][link-2fa-ios-app]) or any compatible one.
 1. Click *Enable* in Two-Factor Authentication setting.